Skip to content

 0x6F(111) Reserved for future Class type (e.g. user-defined types)

-We use the encoding schema defined below for each type of constructor, like Coll or Option.
+We use the encoding schema defined below for each type constructor, like Coll or Option.

-• Type constructor has an associated base code which is a multiple of 12
+• A type constructor has an associated base code which is a multiple of 12

 • The base code can be added to the embeddable type code to produce the code of the constructed type.

-• The code of the type constructor (e.g. 12 in this example) is used when the type parameter is non-embeddable type (e.g. Coll[(Byte, Int)]).
+• The code of the type constructor (e.g., 12 in this example) is used when the type parameter is a non-embeddable type (e.g., Coll[(Byte, Int)]).

-• In this case, the code of the type constructor is read first, and then recursive descent is performed to read bytes of the parameter type (in this case (Byte, Int)).
+• In this case, the code of the type constructor is read first, and then recursive descent is performed to read the bytes of the parameter type (in this case, (Byte, Int)).

 This encoding allows very simple and fast decoding using div and mod operations.